vega/vega-lite/site/tutorials/getting_started.md

 We suggest that you follow along the tutorial by building a visualization in the [online editor](https://vega.github.io/new-editor/?mode=vega-lite).
 Extend your specification in the editor as you read through this tutorial.
 If something does not work as expected, compare your specifications with ones inside this tutorial.

-## $schema
+## `$schema`

-Before diving into components illustrating visualizations, we want to introduce "$schema" property that defines the [JSON schema](http://json-schema.org/) of the visualization specification in a certain version of Vega-Lite.
+Before diving into components illustrating visualizations, we want to introduce the "$schema" property that defines the [JSON schema](http://json-schema.org/) of the visualization specification in a certain version of Vega-Lite.
 It accepts value as an URL of the schema.

 ```json
  { "$schema": "https://vega.github.io/schema/vega-lite/v2.json" }